Temitope-Portfolio/Predictive-models/README.md

 ### Goal

-Provide insight into the quality prediction of red wine.
+Provide insight into the quality prediction of red wine with classification model.